markc/alsa/lib/md/Jack_and_Loopback_device_as_Alsa-to-Jack_bridge.md

 Note that the underlying goal is this: I want the audio of my jack system capture ports (from my RME card) to be available at the ALSA capture device and vice-versa: hear from my jack system playback ports what ALSA apps are playing back to the ALSA playback device.
-Tricky ...
+Tricky...

 ### asoundrc definition

 The asoundrc below should work in most situations.

-` `

     # playback PCM device: using loopback subdevice 0,0
     pcm.amix {